The Most Haunted Castle Hotels You Can Stay In

 Castle Leslie’s ghost is a family member, Norman Leslie, who, following his death in World War I, is said to have swapped the trenches for the Red Room at the castle.
 Norman values his peace and quiet, so much so that it is said he is fond of hushing guests who make too much noise!

 Ballyseede Castle, County Kerry, Ireland

-A World War One field nurse named Hilda is seen on 24th March every year but she is also known to pop up at sporadic moments throughout the year.
-The scent of roses usually foreshadows her appearances and guests have been known to ask to switch rooms in order to improve their chance of meeting Hilda.
+A World War I field nurse named Hilda is seen annually on 24 March, but she is also known to pop up at sporadic moments throughout the year.
+The scent of roses usually foreshadows her appearances and guests have been known to ask to switch rooms in order to improve their chance of meeting her!

 Dalhousie Castle, Edinburgh, Scotland

-This 13th-century castle has so many ghosts — Lady Catherine, 16, died of a broken heart when she was banished to the castle tower in 1695 after being caught with a stable hand.
-She is known as the Grey Lady.
-One of the famous deceased residents is Sir Alexander Ramsay, who was reportedly starved to death in 1342 by the castle’s then-owner William Douglas in Hermitage Castle has been seen roaming the halls and grounds of the hotel since then.
+This 13th-century castle has so many ghosts!
+Lady Catherine, 16, died of a broken heart when she was banished to the castle tower in 1695 after being caught with a stable hand.
+She is known as The Grey Lady.
+One of Dalhousie's famous deceased residents is Sir Alexander Ramsay, who was reportedly starved to death in 1342 by the castle’s then-owner, William Douglas.
+He has been seen roaming the halls and grounds ever since.

 Thornbury Castle, Bath, England

-Thornbury has two main ghosts, the most active being what is believed to be that of Jasper Tudor, former Duke of Bedford and uncle of Henry VII.
-He died at home in Thornbury on 21st of December 1495 but today seems to take issue with the modern usage of his old bed chambers as mere office space.
-He reportedly gets particularly irate when women occupy it and knocks over books and other objects from desks and shelves in protest.
+Thornbury has two main ghosts, the most active one believed to be that of Jasper Tudor, former Duke of Bedford and uncle of Henry VII.
+He died at home in Thornbury on 21 December 1495, but today seems to take issue with the modern usage of his old bed chambers as mere office space.
+As a character from a very different age, he reportedly gets particularly irate when women occupy his chamber and he knocks over books and other objects from desks and shelves in protest.